syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 * Fraction and
 * Text

 This number format can be of maximum 4 parts, separated by semicolons.
-They are,
+They are:

 * Positive Numbers
 * Negative Numbers
 * Zeros
 * Text

 Each part is an individual number format.
-Default format is “General”, which basically means anything that will fit.
+Default format is “General”, it means anything that will fit.

-The following table shows various custom formatting codes.
+The following table shows various custom formatting codes:

 <table>
 <tr>